bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 ## Contributors

-The GDX Analytics Team are the main contributors to this project and maintain the code.
+The GDX Analytics Team is the main contributor to this project and maintains the code.

 ## How to Contribute

 If you would like to contribute, please see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.

 ## License